New Zealand Election 2023

 Te Pāti Māori tax policy will reduce taxes on those with low or middle incomes but will progressively increase taxes on those earning more than $207,000.
 Those on the minimum wage will see a net income increase of $4,704 per annum and those on the Living Wage an annual net income increase of $5,660.
 Those earning from $70,000 to $90,000 will receive the largest increase at $6,220.
 Those earning over $90,000 will receive a declining increase in net income that becomes a reduction in net income above $207,000.

-The Te Pāti Māori scheme gives the greatest tax cuts for those on low and middle incomes with lower marginal tax rates but this is coupled with higher marginal tax rates of 39% on incomes over $90,000, 42% on incomes over $180,000, and 48% on incomes over $300,000.
+The Te Pāti Māori scheme gives the greatest tax cuts for those on low and middle incomes of all the parties we have compared here with lower marginal tax rates but couple this with higher marginal tax rates of 39% on incomes over $90,000, 42% on incomes over $180,000, and 48% on incomes over $300,000.
 While only those earning over $207,000 will pay extra tax, those on higher incomes will progressively pay more tax and Te Pāti Māori will have the highest taxes when compared with other party proposals on incomes over $555,000.

 The National Party will retain a five-stage tax but will adjust tax brackets to compensate for inflation.
 The first-rate of 10.5% will apply to income up to $15,600 (previously $14,000), 17.5% from $15,600 to $53,500 (previously $48,000), 30% from $53,500 to $78,100 (previously $70,000), 33% from $78,100 to $180,000, and 39% on all income over $180,000.
 The final threshold of $180,000 remains unchanged.